What is ETL?

 Use incremental loading for efficiency

-Use change data capture (CDC) for incremental loading if you want to update only the new or changed data.
+Use for incremental loading if you want to update only the new or changed data.
 It reduces processing time and resource consumption.
 For example, a financial services company can significantly optimize the performance of its ETL pipelines by using the incremental loading technique to process the daily transactions’ data.

-Use automated ETL tools to build your ETL pipeline and streamline company-wide data integration.
-Automated workflows follow predefined rules and minimize the risk of errors that are otherwise highly likely with manual processing.
-Leveraging tools that offer automation features can do wonders for your business as they offer a visual interface for designing workflows and scheduling ETL jobs.
+Once your ETL pipeline is created, you can automate it to streamline company-wide data integration.
+Automated ETL processes follow predefined workflows and minimize the risk of errors that are otherwise highly likely with manual processing.
+Leveraging ETL tools that offer automation features can do wonders for your business as they offer a visual interface for designing ETL workflows and scheduling jobs.

 Astera is an end-to-end data management solution powered by artificial intelligence (AI) and automation.
 From data extraction to transformation to loading, every step is a matter of drag-and-drop with Astera’s intuitive, visual UI.